metadatacenter/cedar-project/README.md

 For general documentation about CEDAR see [our project web site](https://metadatacenter.org/).

-Developer-centric documentation can be found on the [https://github.com/metadatacenter/cedar-docs/wiki/CEDAR-technical-documentation](CEDAR technical wiki).
+Developer-centric documentation can be found on the [CEDAR technical wiki](https://github.com/metadatacenter/cedar-docs/wiki/CEDAR-technical-documentation).

 Release notes can be found in the Release section of this repo.